mochizukiryo/hello-world/README.md

 # hello-world

-Onece merging readme-edits branch into master was done then this is second trial.
+Once merging readme-edits branch into master was done then this is second trial.